deepOnecode/public/README.md

 # public
-A public repository which in order to share and collaborate with other developers.
+A public repository in order to share and collaborate with other developers.